 Is the Course Archived?

-- If you see the missing course, click the ellipsis (...) and Unarchive the course.
+- If you see the course card there, click on the vertical ellipses at the top right

-Send us an e-mail at firstname.lastname@example.org with the following details:
+If you’re still unable to find your missing course, please send us an email at firstname.lastname@example.org with the following details:

 - Course purchase date